 Gathering of Information

-Any information that you include in User Materials that you Submit to ProtectMyPublicMedia.org, as part of a testimonial, blog comment, message or otherwise may become public.
-Any information that you Submit on or through Protect My Public Media’s social networking pages, including comments on our Facebook, Twitter, or YouTube pages, also may become public.
-Please be aware that third party services such as Facebook, Twitter, and YouTube are unrelated to ProtectMyPublicMedia.org and your use of those sites is subject to the terms and policies of those third parties.
+Any content that visitors Submit to or through ProtectMyPublicMedia.org, as part of a testimonial, blog comment, message or otherwise, may become public.
+Any information that visitors Submit on or through Protect My Public Media’s social networking pages, including comments on our Facebook, Twitter, Google+ or YouTube pages, also may become public.
+Please be aware that third party services such as Facebook, Twitter, Google+ and YouTube are unrelated to ProtectMyPublicMedia.org and your use of those websites, applications, features, and services is subject to the terms and policies of those third parties.

-Like all other web servers, ProtectMyPublicMedia.org’s web server automatically creates log files for each visitor who accesses ProtectMyPublicMedia.org.
-These “access logs” allow us to make our site more useful to our visitors.
-The access logs do not record a visitor’s name, address, email address, or any other personally-identifying information.
+Like other web servers, ProtectMyPublicMedia.org’s web server automatically creates log files for each visitor who accesses ProtectMyPublicMedia.org.
+These “access logs” allow us to make our website and services more useful to our visitors.
+The access logs do not record a visitor’s name, address, email address, or other similar personally-identifying information.
 Rather, they contain some or all of the following information:

 Cookies and Other Technologies

 ProtectMyPublicMedia.org and its third-party vendors also may use web beacons, pixel tags, and other tracking and storage technologies, alone or in conjunction with cookies.
 A web beacon or pixel tag is an electronic image, also known as a clear .gif., which can be used to recognize certain information on your computer, such as cookies, or the time and date a web page or email is viewed.
 We may use web beacons or pixel tags on this website from time to time for these and other purposes.